-Ed Sheeran’s Teenage Doppelganger Is The Star Of His Nostalgic New Music Video
+Ed Sheeran's Teenage Doppelganger Is In His New Music Video

 Ed Sheeran's doppelganger is in his new music video and, no, I'm not talking about a giant plate of wacky mac with hair.

 Everyone's favorite friend-zone resident Ed Sheeran has been putting out new music over the past few weeks from his new album.
 Not much is really known about his upcoming album except that it's called ÷(divide) and is set to be released in March.

 Today, Ed released the first full music video for a single off the album, utilizing a teenage version of himself in the video for "Castle On The Hill."

 Just to remind you really quickly, this is what cheddar cheese Ed Sheeran looks like.

 Look at this beautiful doe-eyed bowl of Cheetos.

 "Blue is the best color?
 Pfffftt, tangerine 4 lyfe."

 "NU UH!
 THE ANGRY ONE FROM 'INSIDE OUT' IS THE BEST COLORED EMOTION!"